thedynamiclinker/sudocode/etc/nsh.md

 That the jews really do have a lot of important things figured out, culture wise.

 That everyone actually knows this, at some level, and that's the source of at least half of the resentment.

+That you would probably benefit from more pain, on net balance.

+That the above isn't a macho thing, but it may be a spiritual one, no matter what you believe about upstairs.